 Coad was awarded the first ever Kevin Armitage Scholarship, sponsored by the late Kevin Armitage and facilitated by the Yorkshire Pride Lottery, enabling him to travel overseas and improve his skills over the winter.

-He travelled to Australia to begin a six week programme at the Darren Lehmann Coaching Academy in January 2014.
+He travelled to Australia to begin a six-week programme at the Darren Lehmann Coaching Academy in January 2014.
 Played one List A match against Sri Lanka A at Headingley in July.

-After making seven one-day appearances over the last two summers, the then 21-year-old made his Twenty20 debut against Northamptonshire at Wantage Road in mid-July 2015, returning an encouraging 2-24 from three overs in defeat.
+The then 21-year-old made his Twenty20 debut against Northamptonshire at Wantage Road in mid-July 2015, returning an encouraging 2-24 from three overs in defeat.

 A week later at Headingley, he played against the defending champions Birmingham and took another two wickets – this time 2-30 from four overs – in an impressive win.